aleksasiriski/hcloud-rffmpeg/README.md

 # HCLOUD-RFFMPEG

 ## NOTICE!
-**Currently I'm working on a [rewrite in Go](https://github.com/aleksasiriski/rffmpeg-autoscaler) which will be much easier to use and will do more things automatically.
-It will also be faster and safer since it's Go and not Python**
+**I've rewritten this [script in Go](https://github.com/aleksasiriski/rffmpeg-autoscaler) which is much easier to use and does more things automatically.**

 ## Kubernetes